kevintang6142/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-An implementation of rock paper scissors in the console.
+An implementation of rock paper scissors with a simple UI, made with HTML and JavaScript.